Transforming Supercommunity Ecosystems

 Based on 4 reviews Write a review

-Managers in our small groups of 12 get premium attention to achieve learning goals through our mentorship, group coaching, and collaborative peer-learning assignments.
-The result is a manager/coach who inspires their team to connect, empower their purpose and hold each other accountable for quality service delivery.
+Our small groups of 12 ensure each TeleManager and their community get premium attention to achieve learning goals through our mentorship, group coaching, and collaborative peer-learning assignments.
+The result is a TeleManager who inspires their community to connect, empower their purpose, and hold each other accountable for delivering high-quality virtual health services.

-The program includes Membership in the monthly Lifted Leadership Group sessions for ongoing support.
+The program includes Membership in the monthly TeleManager sessions for ongoing learning, camaraderie and support.